Avtar Singh Bhurji: Career

-Later life
+Later life and death

 Bhurji remained heavily involved with hockey, coaching in London for more than two decades and being employed as a professional photographer at hockey matches.
 He eventually retired from playing in 1991 after spending two weeks in a coma due to a blockage in his portal vein.
 In 1996, Bhurji suffered a gunshot wound to the leg after he was robbed along with a group of friends while coaching hockey in Nairobi.
 He is also a qualified civil engineer.

+Bhurji died in Esher, Surrey, England on 26 January 2025, at the age of 80.